Sigutė Stonytė: Early life and education

-Biography
+Singing career

-Sigutė Stonytė graduated from the Lithuanian Academy of Music and Theatre in 1982, studying under Z. Paulauskas.
-In 1982-1984 she also studied with vocal teacher Joana Kepenienė.
-In 1984 the soloist won the International Competition for Singers in Riga and a year later made her debut at the Lithuanian National Opera and Ballet Theatre (LNOBT) as Tatyana in P. Tchaikovsky‘s opera “Eugene Onegin” - since then she has been performing leading soprano parts in most performances produced by the LNOBT and other companies.
+In 1984, Stonytė won the International Competition for Singers in Riga and a year later made her debut at the Lithuanian National Opera and Ballet Theatre (LNOBT) as Tatyana in Pyotr Tchaikovsky‘s opera Eugene Onegin.

-In 1991 Stonytė won the second prize at the International Marian Anderson Vocal Arts Competition in Maryland, USA (first prize was not awarded).
+In 1991, Stonytė won the second prize at the International Marian Anderson Vocal Arts Competition in Maryland, USA (first prize was not awarded).